oddlama/autokernel/docs/configuration/concepts.rst

 Modules are blocks in the autokernel configuration which are used to write the actual kernel configuration.
-A module can :ref:`set<directive-module-set>` symbol values, :ref:`merge<directive-module-merge>` external kconf files, :ref:`assert<directive-module-assert>` expressions and :ref:`use<directive-module-use>` (include) other modules.
+A module can :ref:`set<directive-module-set>` symbol values, :ref:`merge<directive-module-merge>` external kconf files, :ref:`assert<directive-module-assert>` expressions, :ref:`use<directive-module-use>` (include) other modules and :ref:`add commandline<directive-module-add-cmdline>` strings.
 They are intended to provide a level of encapsulation for groups of symbols.

 .. topic:: Example module